FreyVik/freyvik/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my own website
-- 🌱 I’m currently learning front end languages
+- 🌱 I’m currently learning frontend languages

 ### **Languages and Tools:**